 The Powerseeker 70mm Optical Tube Overview

-At f/10, there is some chromatic aberration but nothing significant enough to ruin high-power views with this telescope.
+At f/10, there is some chromatic aberration, but nothing significant enough to ruin high-power views with this telescope.
 The optical quality of the Powerseeker 70 is quite good.

 The scope’s focuser is a 1.25” rack-and-pinion made mostly of plastic.
 This is to be expected with a scope in this price range, and it functions just fine.
 The focuser even includes a tension adjustment knob, should you find the focuser to be too loose or too tight.

-The 70EQ’s tube attaches to the EQ-1 mount with a pair of hinged, felt-lined tube rings which bolt to the mount saddle.
+The Celestron PowerSeeker 70EQ’s tube attaches to the EQ-1 mount with a pair of hinged, felt-lined tube rings that bolt to the mount saddle.
 This is more primitive than the Vixen-style dovetail rail system supplied with more expensive telescopes, but it used to be the norm for most instruments and works just fine.

-Like all decent refracting telescopes, the PowerSeeker 70 includes a star diagonal which deflects the image by 90 degrees for more comfortable viewing.
-Conveniently, this diagonal is designed to be ergonomically pleasing for use as a handle – Celestron saw during product testing that people like to grab the diagonal to use this way, and so they designed it with that in mind.
+Like all decent refracting telescopes, the Celestron PowerSeeker 70 EQ telescope includes a star diagonal which deflects the image by 90 degrees for more comfortable viewing.
+Conveniently, this diagonal is designed to be ergonomically pleasing for use as a handle.
+Celestron saw during product testing that people like to grab the diagonal to use this way, and so they designed it with that in mind.
 Unfortunately, it is a cheap Amici erecting prism unit.
-While an Amici prism is nice for terrestrial viewing as it makes images correct left-right and up-down, there’s no up or down in space and the design of the prism causes stars and other bright objects to have an annoying, distracting and bright spike running through them.
+While an Amici prism is nice for terrestrial viewing as it makes images correct left-right and up-down, there’s no up or down in space and the design of the prism causes stars and other bright objects to have an annoying, distracting, and bright spike running through them.
 It also absorbs a fair amount of the light entering it, dimming your view.

-The PowerSeeker refractors all include two eyepieces: A 20mm Kellner providing 35x with the 70EQ and a 4mm Ramsden providing 175x.
+The PowerSeeker refractors all include two eyepieces: a 20mm Kellner providing 35x with the 70EQ and a 4mm Ramsden providing 175x.
 The 20mm Kellner is usable and of decent quality, but 35x is a bit much magnification for low power with a 70mm instrument – a 25mm eyepiece providing 28x or a 32mm providing 22x would be better.
 The 4mm Ramsden is impossible to see anything through, provides a narrow field of view and fuzzy images, and 175x is too much for the telescope to handle, so it’s basically useless apart from serving as a backup dust cap.

 The EQ-1 Equatorial Mount

-While inexpensive, the EQ-1 mount supplied with the 70EQ is actually a good match for it.
-The motions are reasonably smooth, the mount’s extruded aluminum legs are quite steady with such a lightweight tube.
+While inexpensive, the EQ-1 mount supplied with the Celestron PowerSeeker 70EQ is actually a good match for it.
+The motions are reasonably smooth, and the mount’s extruded aluminum legs are quite steady with such a lightweight tube.
 Furthermore, the whole setup is pretty light at about 14 pounds.
 You can also equip the mount with Celestron’s “Logic Drive” for hands-free, motorized tracking.